Chapter 4 Understanding pVACtools outputs

 • The filtered.tsv file is the same structure as the all_epitopes.tsv file but the entries have been filtered down according to the thresholds set by the user during the run.
 The filters will be further explained in subsequent sections.

-There are also a number of a secondary output files produced by pVACseq and pVACfuse.
+There are also a number of a secondary output files produced by pVACseq, pVACfuse, and pVACsplice.
 The most important are:

 • aggregated.metrics.json: The file is only produced by pVACseq.
 It contains metadata needed for visualizing your results in pVACview.